flowtsohg/mdx-m3-viewer/README.md

 It returns an array with three indices.
 The first index is the actual source to load from.
 Again, this highly depends on your code.
 The second index is the extension of the resource you are loading.
 Generally speaking, this will probably usually be the extension of the source, in the case of urls.
-The extension is given as a ".ext" format.
+The extension is given in a ".ext" format.
 That is, a string that contains a dot, followed by the extension.
 Finally, isServerFetch is a boolean, and will determine if this is an in-memory load, or an actual server fetch.
 This will usually be true.

 So let's use an example.